chrislydick/jetson-carspeed-rstp/README.md

 measurement.
 `--batch-size` sets the number of streams processed together by `nvstreammux` and `--resize` allows specifying the processing resolution as `WIDTHxHEIGHT`.
+`--log-level` controls Python logging verbosity (e.g. `DEBUG`).
+The C plug-in uses the GStreamer debug system and can be enabled with `GST_DEBUG`.

 ## Calibrating the homography

-The helper script `calibrate_homography.py` can generate the transformation matrix for your camera view:
+The helper script `calibrate_homography.py` can generate the transformation matrix for your camera view.
+Logging output follows the Python logging level:

 ```bash
 # grab a frame from an RTSP stream